thom4parisot/thom4.net/source/_posts/2014/why-our-startup-failed.md

 As a cofounder, I should have acted quicker.
 As soon as the first employee notified us about his rejected check.
 As a bank never blocks an account straight, you can imagine it has been running long enough.

 What could I have done?
 Requesting the CEO to leave?
 My only evidence is we had run out of money.
-I still wonder as debunking a problem from the inside is hardly doable on your own, without the consent of a majority.
+I still wonder if debunking a problem from the inside is doable on your own, without the consent of a majority.

 Instead of acting, we have continued trusting the CEO with a lot of suspicions.
 A very largely tainted trust I admit.
 We eventually waited 2 months before declaring unpaid salaries to the Chamber of Commerce and to the local Job Office.